zingotaku/zingotaku/README.md

 ##

 - 🔭 I’m currently working on freelances.
-- 🌱 I’m currently learning C, Assembly and TypeScript.
+- 🌱 I’m currently learning C, Assembly and Golang.
 - 📫 How to reach me: My email or discord.
 - 🧳 Where i live: Brasilia, Brazil.
-- ⚡ Fun fact: I know a little bit of java.
+- ⚡ Fun fact: like Rust
 - 🥡 Contact: my e-mail: zingvirus@gmail.com, or my discord: Zing#1978
 - ❤️ OS: ArchLinux with I3WM